Dr. Leila Sahabi, ND

 When I started practicing in 2009 was when my learning truly exploded.
 I’ve gained tremendous knowledge from working with seasoned colleagues, attending international conferences, completing advanced courses and exploring each case for all of my patients’ unique ailments.

-With specialized training in Bio-Identical Hormone Therapy, I have focused on women’s health for the past seven years and I’ve seen hundreds of women optimize their overall health.
+With additional training in Bio-Identical Hormone Therapy, I have focused on women’s health for the past seven years and I’ve seen hundreds of women optimize their overall health.
 It has been a dream come true to be able to use my skills as a Naturopathic Doctor (ND) to enhance the health and quality of life for her patients.

 I have certifications in Intravenous Therapies and Chelation Therapy.
 I also completed training in ‘homotoxicology’.